MPAS-Dev/compass/docs/developers_guide/organization.rst

 test cases can be organized into test suites.
 Each core has separate regression suites, and a core can have multiple independent regression suites.
 A developer defines a test suite by creating a `.txt` file within the `compass/CORE/suites` directory.
-The format of the `.txt` file is a list of the paths to the tests desired to be part of the suite.
+The format of the `.txt` file is a list of the work directories to the tests desired to be part of the suite.
 A line starting with `#` will be treated as a comment line.